sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 --------
-When configuring an IPv4 static route pointing to the next-hop IPv4, which command should you use?
+When configuring an IPv4 static route pointing to the **next-hop IPv4**, which command should you use?

 * **ip route 172.16.1.0 255.255.255.0 172.16.2.1**